 Whenever the General Assembly increases the accrual rate for active employees in a given retirement system, a retirement benefit increase is typically granted to retirees receiving benefits from that system.
 The retirement systems’ consulting actuary calculates an amount that is equal to the accrual rate increase, and the General Assembly then increases retirement benefits by that amount.
 This increase is usually in addition to any other COLA granted by the LGERS Board of Trustees or the General Assembly – hence the “Total Increase” column.

-When trying to compare the CPI and COLA increases between two time periods, it’s important to understand how much the year of retirement factors in to the comparison.
+When trying to compare the Consumer Price Index (CPI) and COLA increases between two time periods, it’s important to understand how much the year of retirement factors in to the comparison.
 Although the national CPI has increased by 17.4 percent since 2007, the CPI has increased by just under 17.3 percent for members who retired in 2008; 14.2 percent for members who retired in 2009; 12.5 percent for members who retired in 2010; 9.2 percent for members who retired in 2011; 7.4 percent for those who retired in 2012, and so on.
 In other words, members who retired after 2007 have not lost the same amount of purchasing power since 2007 as have members who retired in 2007 or prior.

 It is also important to understand the specific impact of inflation and COLAs together.
 The second document ("COLA Impact -- Purchasing Power by Year of Retirement") provides a breakdown of the cumulative impact of inflation and of all COLAs granted on a retiree's benefit since the year of retirement from 1985 through 2017.
 Each row represents a retired TSERS or LGERS members who retired in the year indicated in the "Year of Retirement" column.
 The values in the subsequent columns represent the remaining purchasing power of a retiree's current benefit (in 2018) relative to the purchasing power they had in their year of retirement.